This program was made possible by The Buhr Family and is in memory of Ann Buhr and Kathy Buhr

 Veterinary Assistance

-Pet injuries and illness are often what causes seniors to give up their companion animals, and we’d like to prevent this.
+Pet injuries and illness often cause seniors to give up their companion animals.
+We’d like to prevent this.
 Our full-service nonprofit veterinary clinic can assist through:

 • Discounted service rates for senior pet owners